guy9050/gluetool/docs/source/DEVELOPMENT.rst

 Requirements
 ------------

-To begin digging into ``citool`` sources, there are few requirements:
+To begin digging into sources, there are few requirements:

 -  ``virtualenv`` utility

 -  ``ansible-playbook``

--  system packages - it is either impossible or impractical to use their Python counterpart, or they are required to build a Python package required by ``citool``.
+-  system packages - it is either impossible or impractical to use their Python counterpart, or they are required to build a Python package.
 In some cases, on recent Fedora (26+) for example, it's been shown for some packages their ``compat-*`` variant might be needed.
 See the optional ``Bootstrap system environment`` step bellow.

 Installation
 ------------